GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   FROM RawLogs
 ),

+-- 3. STRUCTURED DATA: Extracting individual fields from the JSON blob.
--- 3. Parse JSON states into structured fields ParsedStates AS (
+ParsedStates AS (
   SELECT
     timestamp,